AndrejPanjkov/BMSC203inR/README.md

 BMSC203 is a 2nd year statistics course offered at the Australian Catholic University.
-The course was developed by Jennifer Taylor and Peter Mahoney of ACu.
+The course was developed by Jennifer Taylor and Peter Mahoney of ACU.
 I was privileged to help with the teaching in this subject, and it was a good chance for me to review all the inferential statistics I was rather rusty on.